uw-advanced-robotics/aruw-vision-platform-2019/README.md

 This repository includes all of the vision-related detection, tracking and aiming code from ARUW's 2019 season.
 This system is responsible for identifying target plates in video footage, calculating a 3D position in the world for that plate, and computing the angle the turret must point to hit the target.

+It uses a Machine Learning (ML) model to recognize targets, then uses the Intel RealSense deepth feed to compute the 3D point where the plate exists in space.
+It fuses that point with calculated odometry to negate our own robot movement, filters the location data to minimize noise, and then computes the aim angles necessary to account for the target's motion while the projectile flies through the air.
+The goal with these additional calculations, as opposed to the traditional style of pointing directly at the target, is to make our vision system effective at long range.

-## Capabilities and Results
+## Capabilities and Results (Software effects display)

-Our system is largely unique among RoboMaster teams' vision systems in three primary ways:
+Our system is unique among RoboMaster teams' vision systems in three primary ways:
 - We use a machine learning approach to plate detection rather than classical CV.
 This enables detection in much more diverse environments and positions with minimal manual intervention.
+There is no brightness of threshold tuning, and extremely angled plates can still be identified.
 - We use a depth camera and robot odometry to track targets in world-relative 3D space.
 This allows us to do more intelligent correction and prediction than would be possible with a naive camera-frame-relative alignment approach.
 - We do ballistics calculation and correction to account for gravity, target motion, chassis motion, and bullet velocity.
 This becomes more significant at longer range.